INL/corpus-frontend/README.md

 Files should be placed in a directory with the name of your corpus, e.g. files for a corpus `MyCorpus` should be placed under `corporaInterfaceDataDir/MyCorpus/...`
 - `corporaInterfaceDefault`
 Optional default directory that's used as a fallback if a file cannot be found in the `corporaInterfaceDataDir/MyCorpus/...` directory.
-- `listvalues`
-A comma-separated list of word properties (such as lemma and pos) that should have be autocompletion enabled in the interface.
-A select or combo box is shown depending on the amount of possible values.
-This setting will be moved to BlackLab iteself in the near future.
 - `wordend`
 The (maximum) amount of words displayed when viewing documents within a corpus.